-Later this year Hollens will release a series of new education courses in partnership with Patreon and will host his first solo event and concert on 24 August at the Elsinore Theatre in Salem, Oregon.
+Later this year Hollens will release a series of new education courses in partnership with Patreon and he will also host his first solo event and concert on 24 August at the Elsinore Theatre in Salem, Oregon.
 He spoke to LINE HILTON.

-Why did you first get involved with music?
+Why did you get involved with music?

 I found who I am through my voice.
 Early on, it was the one thing that gave me light and hope – I didn’t have a lot of that in other parts of my life.
 When I was younger, I was this poor little dude who was socially awkward and got picked on and beat up.
 Music was my everything back then.